Chicken Molting

 Lastly, consider adding extra bedding to nesting boxes and rest areas for added warmth and comfort, encouraging chickens to rest more, which is crucial for their recovery and feather regrowth.

-8.2.Monitoring Health and Well-being During Chicken Moulting
+8.2.Monitoring Health and Well-being During Chicken Molting

 Regularly check for signs of distress or disease, such as lethargy, loss of appetite, or unusual behavior, which could indicate underlying health issues needing attention.

-Pay special attention to the condition of the new feathers and skin, looking out for any abnormalities that could suggest nutritional deficiencies or external parasites, both of which can be more prevalent during moulting.
+Pay special attention to the condition of the new feathers and skin, looking out for any abnormalities that could suggest nutritional deficiencies or external parasites, both of which can be more prevalent during molting.

 Providing a balanced diet rich in proteins, vitamins, and minerals is essential for supporting immune function and overall health during this time.